Monday, February 10, 2025

 JOURNAL 12/06/93: Talked to Tim Sweeney (president of Epic MegaGames) today.
 Wow, he knows games.
 He gave me a lot of good suggestions.
 He's looking into an artist and musician for the game.
 He was talking some intense MONEY!!!!!!!!!!

-Tim estimated that the game would make Alex and I $40,000, which was an unfathomable amount of money for me as a 19-year old.
+Tim estimated that the game would make us $40,000, which was an unfathomable amount of money for me as a 19-year old.

 JOURNAL 12/08/93: Today Dan Froelich, musician and composer for Epic called me.
 He lives in Kansas City (that's crazy!) and works for Informix.
 He told me a lot about how the game publishing thing works.
 After finals week, we'll get together.